russtu/Library-API/README.md

 -GET - [/books/:bookId] - Retorna un libro según su id. / Returns a book according to its id.

-  You just have to send ,in the url, the id of the book you want to delete.
+  You just have to send ,in the url, the id of the book you want to show.

   Output example: